test-editor/deprecated-test-editor-xtext/docs/features.md

 #### Assignment Step

-`- answer = Read <AnswerField>` is an Assignment Step, that makes a call to a fixture using `AnswerField` as /element/ parameter, returning a value that is assigned to `answer`.
+`- answer = Read <AnswerField>` is an Assignment Step, that makes a call to a fixture using `AnswerField` as *element* parameter (element parameters are discussed in the application mapping), returning a value that is assigned to `answer`.
 The assigned variable is accessible from this statement on until the end of this file.
 Each variable can only be assigned once.
 What type the assigned variable actually has depends on the return type of the fixture that is effectively called.
 The Test-Editor makes sure that the types are checked before running the test such that a user should not have to worry about types until type-violations cannot be solved.

 #### Assertion Step